zaiisao/Documentation/cn/Real-time-Messaging/RTM_Quickstarts_android.md

 		mRtmChannel = mRtmClient.createChannel("demoChannelId", mRtmChannelListener);
 } catch (RuntimeException e) {
 		Log.e(TAG, "Fails to create channel.
 Maybe the channel ID is invalid," + " or already in use.
-See the API reference for more information.");
+See the API Reference for more information.");
 }

 		mRtmChannel.join(new ResultCallback<Void>() {